 You can watch the following video to learn more about the Abaqus assembly module:

 In this tutorial, we use tibia bone and create the cortical and spongy parts.
 To do that we use the merge/cut option in Abaqus.
 This option enables us to place one component inside the other one which is very common in biomechanical simulation.
 Next, we create a gap on the bone to simulate the fracture.
 Then we assemble the plate and screw on the fractured bone.
 To place the screws we again use the merge/cut option.
-Finally, we assembled the tibia fractured bone model with implants and orthopedic screws.
-All the parts are modelled using CAD software and imported to Abaqus.
+Finally, we assemble the tibia fractured bone model with implants and orthopedic screws.
+All of the parts are modelled using CAD software and imported to Abaqus.
 Then, it is ready for analysis in Abaqus software.

-This video is less than 10 minutes and helps you to learn how to use Abaqus for this purpose.
+This video is less than 10 minutes and helps you learn how to use Abaqus for this purpose.
 In this product, you can find the recorded video.
 The video contents are:

 0:46 Importing files in Abaqus